 VARIABLE DESCRIPTION :user Name of the user that can query LDAP.
 Do not set it if you can perform queries anonymously :password Password for the user defined in :user.
-Do not set if anonymous access is enabled :auth_method Only:simple is supported :encryption Can be set to :simple_tls if SSL connection is needed :host Host name of the LDAP server :port Port of the LDAP server :timeout Connection and authentication timeout :base Base leaf where to perform user searches :group If set the users need to belong to this group :user_field Field in LDAP that holds the user name :mapping_ger Genterate automatically a mapping file.
-It can be disabled in case it needs to be done manually :mapping_tim Number of seconds between automatic mapping file generation :mapping_fil eName of the mapping file.
+Do not set if anonymous access is enabled :auth_method Only:simple is supported :encryption Can be set to :simple_tls if SSL connection is needed :host Host name of the LDAP server :port Port of the LDAP server :timeout Connection and authentication timeout :base Base leaf where to perform user searches :group_base Alternative base leaf where to perform group searches instead of in :base :group If set the users need to belong to this group Field in LDAP that holds the user name :mapping_ger Gentereate automatically a mapping file.
+It can be disabled in case it needs to be done manually Number of seconds between automatic mapping file generation :mapping_fil eName of the mapping file.
 Should be different for each server :mapping_key Key in the group template used to generate the mapping file.
 It should hold the DN of the mapped group :mapping_def and fault group used when no mapped group is found.
 Set to false in case you don't want the user to be authorized if it does not belong to a mapped group :rfc2307bis: Set to true when using Active Directory, false when using LDAP.
 Make sure you configure user_group_field and group_field